 - Chicken Valdostana – Thin chicken cutlets with melty cheese and prosciutto in a white wine sauce.

-If you’ve enjoyed this chicken marsala recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Chicken Marsala Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Chicken Marsala